Electron Magnetohydrodynamic Turbulence: Universal Features

 \right. \ee

-The identity of the $|s|$-dependence exhibited by $P (s)$, as per (65a, b), (which is also the same as the PDF for the velocity gradient for 3D hydrodynamic turbulence given by Frisch and She \cite{Fri3}), appears to be consistent with the demonstration of {\it dissipative anomaly}, as per (55a, b), in the asymptotic regimes (this is validated further by the critical exponent (57) for EMHD).
-The stretched exponential decay of the PDF exhibited by (65) has also been indicated by the numerical simulations (\cite{Bof} and \cite{Ger}).
+The identity of the $|s|$-dependence exhibited by $P (s)$, as per (72a, b), (which is also the same as the PDF for the velocity gradient for 3D hydrodynamic turbulence given by Frisch and She \cite{Fri3}), appears to be consistent with the indication of {\it dissipative anomaly}, as per (62a, b), in the asymptotic regimes (this is validated further by the critical exponent (64) for EMHD).
+The stretched exponential decay of the PDF exhibited by (72) has also been indicated by the numerical simulations (\cite{Bof} and \cite{Ger}).\footnote{Upon incorporating the intermittency corrections as per the homogeneous fractal model, given by (36), (72) becomes \be\notag P (s) \sim \lc